coq/coq/doc/sphinx/language/gallina-extensions.rst

    This command is used to redefine the names of implicit arguments.

+.. cmd:: Arguments @qualid {* @name} : assert
+   :name: Arguments (assert)

-With the assert flag, ``Arguments`` can be used to assert that a given object has the expected number of arguments and that these arguments are named as expected.
+   This command is used to assert that a given object has the expected number of arguments and that these arguments are named as expected.

 .. example:: (continued)